mosaicml/llm-foundry/scripts/eval/README.md

 composer eval/eval.py eval/yamls/hf_eval.yaml
 ```

 This will run `EleutherAI/gpt-neo-125m` through the MosaicML Eval Gauntlet, a diverse evaluation suite consisting of over 30 benchmarks.
-You can update configuring directly in the `hf_eval.yaml` YAML file, or override the values in the YAML with CLI args, such as:
+You can update the configuration directly in the `hf_eval.yaml` YAML file, or override the values in the YAML with CLI args, such as:

 <!--pytest.mark.skip-->
 ```bash